Adzenys XR-ODT; Dyanavel XR; Evekeo

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child has any of these health problems: Blood vessel disease; high blood pressure; nervous, anxious, or tense state; overactive thyroid disease; problems with heart structure; or other heart problems.
+- If your child has any of these health problems: Glaucoma; nervous, anxious, or tense state; or overactive thyroid.

 - If your child is taking any of these drugs: Acetazolamide or sodium bicarbonate